 Experimental design and data analysis in ecological and environmental studies is important for carrying out research projects and writing scientific papers and reports.
 Leading on from the 1st year statistics and 2nd year ecological courses, this course examines the current best practice techniques in experimental ecology.
 Topics covered, include the design and implementation of experiments, detection of environmental impacts, and statistical analysis of data from ecological and environmental studies.Students will have the opportunity to apply these skills in the field and laboratory.

-1. Expected to design and implement experiments and statistical analysis of data from Marine Ecological experimentation at an advanced level.
+1. Design and implement experiments and statistical analysis of data from Marine Ecological experimentation at an advanced level.

-2. Able to apply these necessary advanced skills and techniques in experimental design and analysis in field and in the laboratory using real Marine Ecological settings.
+2. Apply these necessary advanced skills and techniques in experimental design and analysis in field and in the laboratory using real Marine Ecological settings.

 - Philosophical and logical framework of ecological studies